louieyan/r4ds-exercise-solutions/visualize.md

 This means that `geom_col()` expects that the data is already preprocessed into `x` values and `y` values representing the bar height.
 The defult stat of `geom_bar()` is `count()`.
-This means that `geom_bar()` expects the `x` variable to contain multiple observations for each values, and it will handle counting the number of observations for each value of `x` in order to create the bar heights.ß
+This means that `geom_bar()` expects the `x` variable to contain multiple observations for each values, and it will handle counting the number of observations for each value of `x` in order to create the bar heights.

 </div>